Abu al-A'la Mawdudi: After the creation of Pakistan

 With the partition of India in 1947, the JI was split to follow the political boundaries of new countries carved out of British India.
-The organisation headed by Maududi became known as Jamaat-e-Islami Pakistan, and the remnant of JI in India as the Jamaat-e-Islami Hind.
+The organisation headed by Mawdudi became known as Jamaat-e-Islami Pakistan, and the remnant of JI in India as the Jamaat-e-Islami Hind.
 Later JI parties were the Bangladesh Jamaat-e-Islami, and autonomous groups in Indian Kashmir.

-With the founding of Pakistan, Maududi's career underwent a "fundamental change", being drawn more and more into politics, and spending less time on ideological and scholarly pursuits.
-Although his Jamaat-e-Islami party never developed a mass following, it and Maududi did develop significant political influence.
+With the founding of Pakistan, Mawdudi's career underwent a "fundamental change", being drawn more and more into politics, and spending less time on ideological and scholarly pursuits.
+Although his Jamaat-e-Islami party never developed a mass following, it and Mawdudi did develop significant political influence.
 It played a "prominent part" in the agitation which brought down President Muhammad Ayub Khan in 1969 and in the overthrow of Prime Minister Zulfikar Ali Bhutto in 1977.
-Ideas of Maududi and the JI were especially influential in the early years of Muhammad Zia ul-Haq's rule.
+Ideas of Mawdudi and the JI were especially influential in the early years of Muhammad Zia ul-Haq's rule.

 His political activity, particularly in support of the creation of an Islamic state clashed with the government, (dominated for many years by a secular political class), and resulted in several arrests and periods of incarceration.
-The first was in 1948 when he and several other JI leaders were jailed after Maududi objected to the government's clandestine sponsorship of insurgency in Jammu and Kashmir while professing to observe a ceasefire with India.
+The first was in 1948 when he and several other JI leaders were jailed after Mawdudi objected to the government's clandestine sponsorship of insurgency in Jammu and Kashmir while professing to observe a ceasefire with India.

-In 1951 and again in 1956-7, the compromises involved in electoral politics led to a split in the party over what some members felt were a lowering of JI's moral standards.
-In 1951, the JI shura passed a resolution in support of the party withdrawing from politics, while Maududi argued for continued involvement.
-Maududi prevailed at an open party meeting in 1951, and several senior JI leaders resigned in protest, further strengthened Maududi's position and beginning the growth of a "cult of personality" around him."
-In 1957 Maududi again overruled the vote of the shura to withdraw from electoral politics.
+In 1951 and again in 1956–1957, the compromises involved in electoral politics led to a split in the party over what some members felt were a lowering of JI's moral standards.
+In 1951, the JI shura passed a resolution in support of the party withdrawing from politics, while Mawdudi argued for continued involvement.
+Mawdudi prevailed at an open party meeting in 1951, and several senior JI leaders resigned in protest, further strengthened Mawdudi's position and beginning the growth of a "cult of personality" around him.
+In 1957 Mawdudi again overruled the vote of the shura to withdraw from electoral politics.

 In 1953, he and the JI participated in a campaign against the Ahmadiyya Community in Pakistan.
 Anti-Ahmadi groups argued that the Ahmadiyya did not embrace Muhammad as the last prophet.
-Maududi as well as the traditionalist ulama of Pakistan wanted Ahmadi designated as non-Muslims, Ahmadis such as Muhammad Zafarullah Khan sacked from all high level government positions, and intermarriage between Ahmadis and other Muslims prohibited.
-The campaign generated riots in Lahore, leading to the deaths of at least 200 Ahmadis, and selective declaration of martial law.
+Mawdudi as well as the traditionalist ulama of Pakistan wanted Ahmadi designated as non-Muslims, Ahmadis such as Muhammad Zafarullah Khan sacked from all high level government positions, and intermarriage between Ahmadis and other Muslims prohibited.
+The campaign generated riots in Lahore, leading to the deaths of at least somewhere between 200 and 2000 people, and selective declaration of martial law.